function61/ubackup/README.md

 $ ./ubackup decryption-key-to-encryption-key < backups.key > backups.pub
 ```

-For security you should not actually ever store the decryption key on the same machine
+(For security you should not actually ever store (or even generate) the decryption key on
-that takes the backups, but this is provided for demonstration purposes.
+the same machine that takes the backups, but this is provided for demonstration purposes.)

 Create configuration file stub (and embed encryption key in the config):

 ```
-$ ./ubackup print-default-config --pubkey-file backups.pub > config.json
+$ ./ubackup config example --pubkey-file backups.pub > config.json
 ```

 Edit the configuration further (specify your S3 bucket details)